flokoe/bash-hackers-wiki/docs/syntax/basicgrammar.md

 However, **this is a very theoretical view**, but if you\'re interested, it may help you understand why things look the way they look.

-If you don\'t know the commands used in the following examples, just trust the explanation.
+If you don't know the commands used in the following examples, just trust the explanation.

 ## Simple Commands